 GEDmatch Genesis Introduction

-After completing the GEDmatch Genesis login, users can upload raw DNA files from a variety of specific DNA databases including 23andMe, Ancestry, MyHeritage, Family Tree DNA (FTDNA), Living DNA, and Genes for Good.
-Once you have downloaded your raw DNA data from your DNA testing company, you can upload your genetic profile to GEDmatch Genesis.
+After completing the GEDmatch Genesis login, users can upload raw DNA data files from a variety of specific DNA databases, including 23andMe, Ancestry, MyHeritage, Family Tree DNA (FTDNA), Living DNA, and tellmeGen.
 Every genetic data upload is given a unique kit identifier that is used throughout the system.
-Users can also use the Genesis GEDmatch login to upload family tree information in GEDCOM file format which is used in genetic genealogy databases.
+Users can also use the login to upload family tree information in GEDCOM file format, used in genetic genealogy databases.

 Review of GEDmatch Admixture

-Before we go into our GEDmatch Genesis review, let’s take a brief look at the admixture analysis.
-The reports are very basic and not straightforward to use.
-The tools appear designed for an already expert user.
-There is almost no internal information about each tool.
+Before we go into our GED match Genesis review, let’s take a brief look at the admixture analysis.
+These reports are very basic and not straightforward to use.
+The tools appear designed for an already expert user and there is almost no internal information about each tool.

 GEDmatch does provide tools for querying DNA ancestry.
-The admixture model, which reports a user’s ancestry mixture, lets users “select project,” or dataset to use to compare origins, but doesn’t provide an explanation for what each dataset is.
+For example, the admixture model, which reports a user’s ancestry mixture, lets users “select project,” or dataset to use to compare origins, but doesn’t explain what each dataset is.